Eknath Khadse

 Eknath Ganpatrao Khadse (born 2 September 1952) is a politician and a leader of the Nationalist Congress Party in Maharashtra state.
 He was a Member of Legislative Assembly of Maharashtra from Muktainagar constituency for six consecutive terms till 2019.
 He was a member of the Bharatiya Janata Party from 1987 until his resignation in October 2020.
 He is a member of Legislative Council of Maharashtra.

 Political career

 Early years

 Khadse lost his first election when he contested the Gram panchayat elections in Kothadi village.
 Later he became sarpanch of Kothadi village in 1984, remaining sarpanch until 1987.
 In 1989, he was elected as member of the Maharashtra legislative assembly (MLA) for the Muktainagar constituency.

 Khadse entered in active politics as a BJP worker in the 1980s and helped the party BJP establish its base in North Maharashtra.
 In 1990's Khadse led karsevaks during Ram Janmabhoomi movement.
 He was arrested at Jhansi by Uttarpradesh police and was jailed for a month.

-Hailing from the influential Leva Patil community in North Maharashtra, Khadse quickly positioned himself as an OBC leader.
+Hailing from the influential Leva Gurjar community in North Maharashtra, Khadse quickly positioned himself as an OBC leader.